nidhig-dev/SBA_308A_JS_Web_App/README.md

 - ✅Ensure the program runs as expected, without any undesired behavior caused by misunderstanding of the JavaScript event loop (such as race conditions, API calls being handled out of order, etc.).

-- Create an engaging user experience through the use of HTML and CSS.
+- ✅Create an engaging user experience through the use of HTML and CSS.

-- Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
+- ✅Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).

 - ✅Commit frequently to the git repository.